nicklausbrown/mlrun/mlrun/experimental/README.md

 # Introduction
 Ideas for the mlrun api.

+1. I have limited documentation in the code to emphasize the readability/learnability of the classes and methods.

 1. importing mlrun as ml solves a number of problems.
 The convenience function code_to_function and many other classes have too many parameters IMO.
 Importing ml allows us to have an "import *" syntax which is namespaced to ml.
 The public API can be defined within that namespace.
 Anything available in ml.<class or function> would be public.
 Furthermore, this promotes composition of classes with ease - avoiding long imports `from mlrun.blah.foo.this import Class`.
 Convenience functions can still wrap this, but they should be indicated as convenience entrypoints into the main API.

 1. There is a split in functionality between the idea of a Run and a Server with mlrun.
 A run is batch oriented, thus has a beginning and end.
 A server has no beginning or end, it exists to respond to certain input in a timely manner.
 Both runs and servers should be monitored.